ToyotaPrius9/SciComp-FP-FSM-Harman-/README.md

-Every 1.8 seconds of the sleep timer setting set, one new case scenario will pop up in the terminal with colors representing each state.
+Every 1.8 seconds (depending on the sleep timer set), one new case scenario will pop up in the terminal with colors representing each output states.